Sergey-Mironenko/Authentication-app/README.md

 - JSX
 - TypeScript
 - JavaScript
+- Axios, API
 - Node.js
+- Espress
+- SQL
+- Sequelize
+- Nodemailer
-- Axios, API
+- JWT
 - Sass (SCSS)
 - CSS Modules
 - BEM methodology

 # Structure
-App is built using functional components and React Hooks.
+Frontend is built using functional components and React Hooks.
 Each component is abstract and fully reusable.
-Components are styled using Sass (SCSS) and CSS Modules (.env variable SASS_PATH added for utils import).
+Components are styled using Sass (SCSS).
 BEM methodology is used for naming and styling.
+Backend is built using Express.
+Registered users are stored in SQL database.
+`Wait` function was used in all requests to server in order to simulate the loading proccess and demonstrate the loader.

 # Features & Functionality